hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

 This allows us to divide the timestamp axis into _frames_ of equal length and assign each event to its frame.
-Instead of keeping the event object, we immediatly pass it to the aggregate operation's _accumulate_ primitive.
+Instead of keeping the event object, we immediately pass it to the aggregate operation's _accumulate_ primitive.
 To compute a sliding window, we take all the frames covered by it and combine them.
 Finally, to compute the next window, we just _deduct_ the trailing frame and _combine_ the leading frame into the existing result.